Detection loophole attacks on semi-device-independent quantum and classical protocols: Certification of semi-device-independent classical protocols

 One may ask whether it is possible to relax the hypothesis of Proposition~\ref{thm:nodl3}.
 We provide here an example of RAC with worst case success probability larger than $1/2$, and show that this probability can be increased using DL attack.
 Consider the $3 \to \log6$ RAC.
-Alice is given three independent bits $a_0,a_1,a_2$, namely $a = a_0 \otimes a_1 \otimes a_1$, and she can send to Bob a $6$-dimensional message or, equivalently, one bit $A_0$ and one trit $A_1$, namely $A = A_0 \otimes A_1$.
+Alice is given three independent bits $a_0,a_1,a_2$, namely $a = a_0 \otimes a_1 \otimes a_2$, and she can send to Bob a $6$-dimensional message or, equivalently, one bit $A_0$ and one trit $A_1$, namely $A = A_0 \otimes A_1$.
 Bob's input is the trit $b = 0,1,2$ and the function to be computed is $f(a,b) = a_b$.
 Here we show that the worst case success probability $P^{wc}$ without resorting to DL of $3 \to \log 6$ RAC is $P^{wc} < 0.981$, while there exists a DL attack such that the worst case success probability is $P_{DL}^{wc} = 1$.

 First, we prove that for the $3 \to \log 6$ RAC one has $P^{wc} < 0.981$.
-Information Causality~\cite{PPKSWZ09} provides a bound on average case quantum success probability of $n \to m$ QRAC.
-Also, an explicit upper bound for the worst case quantum success probability - which is clearly at least as large as the classical one $P^{wc}$ - was derived in~\cite{Nay99} in the context of quantum finite automata, namely
+An explicit upper bound for the worst case quantum success probability -- which is clearly at least as large as the classical one $P^{wc}$ -- was derived in~\cite{Nay99} in the context of quantum finite automata, namely

 where $h(.)$ is the Shannon binary entropy function.
 Setting $n=3$ and $m=\log 6$ we get $P^{wc} < 0.981$.